The Workroom Blog

 Organization’s thrive on the productivity of their employees.
 If you are in a management role, it can almost be guaranteed that you have been part of change in policies and procedures with the intent to increase employee productivity.
 It would also be safe to say that also during those times of change, you have been met with resistance and unwanted push back.
 Imagine if organizational change and employee productivity could occur with aversive consequences?

 Nudge management is a an approach to management that applies behavioral principles to an organizational context.
 It attempts to alter staff behavior by making simple, seemingly unnoticeable changes to an environment that can have a large desired impact.
 As a result, productivity can increase with little effort from the employee.

 Ebert and Freibichler (2017) provide several examples of how nudge management can aid in solving common workplace problems and increase productivity.

 An 8-member business unit participated in data-driven consulting and alerts.
 Their goal was to increase the effectiveness of their communication and discuss difficult, often avoided topics, effectively.
 Natural Language Processing of staff communications and brief...

 From a behavior analytic perspective, culture isn’t so ambiguous.
 It’s an emergent quality that arises from the interaction of behaviors.
 This may sound ambiguous but it makes what business often sees as vital and difficult to change, changeable.

 Let’s Start Something new

-Interested in learning more about nudge-based methods, organizational behavior management, verbal behavior, or measurement technologies?
+Interested in learning more about nudge-based methods, change management, or behavior?
 Contact us for a free consultation.